 No changes have been made to this year's season structure for white geese (lesser snow, Ross', and blue geese) in GMA 1, which covers the entire district.
-The 2023-24 season will continue to include a late hunting season for white goose only from Feb.
-10-20, 2024.
-One closure will be observed during the season from Nov.
-27 - Dec.
-8 to allow for the February hunt.
-Electronic calls will ONLY be permitted during the white-goose-only season in GMA 1 from Feb.
-10-20.
+The 2024-2025 season will continue to include a late hunting season for white goose only from February 8-18, 2025.
+Electronic calls will ONLY be permitted during the white-goose-only season in GMA 1 from February 8-18.
 Electronic calls are not permitted during any other open goose season.

 Hunters will need a federal migratory bird stamp (if over 16 years of age), a small game license, a state migratory bird permit, and a special migratory bird authorization with GMA 1 snow goose harvest record card.
 You must report hunting activity on your harvest record cards to WDFW using the online reporting system or by mailing the cards to WDFW, Wildlife Program - Waterfowl Section, PO Box 43141 Olympia, WA 98504.
-The deadline for submission is March 20, 2024.
+The deadline for submission is March 20, 2025.

 Submission of harvest record cards is mandatory for hunters that request them, even if you did not harvest birds.
 These reports must be postmarked by the reporting deadline to avoid penalties.
 You must comply with these reporting requirements to avoid a \$10 administrative fee before obtaining a harvest record card next season.
-The deadline is strictly enforced because WDFW must collate the data, develop preliminary reports, and provide the information to department biologists across the state to set permit levels for the coming hunting season.
+The deadline is strictly enforced because WDFW must collate the data, develop preliminary reports, and provide the information to Department biologists across the state to set permit levels for the coming hunting season.